meadowsys/action-get-mc-jar/README.md

-# Get latest Minecraft Jar file from Mojang
+# Get Minecraft (Java edition) Jar file from Mojang

 ## NOTE

-this was made for the purposes of pulling some files from the game to automatically modify, and build a resourcepack from it, NOT to illegally download and play Minecraft.
+this was made for the purposes of pulling some files from the game to automatically modify and build a resourcepack from, **NOT** to illegally download and play Minecraft.
+You can't play this version of the downloaded game unless you have a Minecraft account, which then it's a lot easier to just get the official launcher and use that.

 ## Inputs